yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     }
 ```

-4. Save TicketOrder.cs
+4. Save TicketOrder.cs.

-5. From Solution Explorer, open TicketOrderActor.cs in the ContosoEvents.TicketOrderActor project, under the Service Fabric folder
+5. From Solution Explorer, open TicketOrderActor.cs in the ContosoEvents.TicketOrderActor project, under the Service Fabric folder.

 6. Edit the TicketOrderActor to add the new order status.
 Uncomment all TODO: Exercise 6 -- Task 1.
 The change will uncomment several lines that set the new Status field to one of the OrderStatuses enumeration values.
 Be sure to find all of the following comments (there are 6 total):